magneto538/Koala-snippets/README.md

 This repository contains only the Snippets for Sublime Text 3.
 You can install this through [Package Control](https://packagecontrol.io/installation).

 1. Press <kbd>cmd/ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> to open the command palette.
-2. Type *"install package"* and press enter.
-Then search for *"Material Theme"*
+2. Type *"Install package"* and press enter.
+Then search for *"Koala KSP Library - Snippets"*